18F/18f.gsa.gov/pages/developer.md

 The [FBOpen API](https://18f.github.io/fbopen/) is a search index of opportunities to work with the U.S. Government.
 Learn more from the [launch announcement](https://18f.gsa.gov/2014/03/31/announcing-fbopen-government-opportunities-made-easier/) and the [GitHub repository](https://github.com/18f/fbopen).
 You can also view the live front-end interface built on the API at [fbopen.gsa.gov](https://fbopen.gsa.gov).

+### Hub

+The [Hub API](https://18f.gsa.gov/hub/api/) provides web services for the [18F Hub](https://18f.gsa.gov/hub/), a repository of team and project information ([more details here](https://18f.gsa.gov/2014/12/23/hub/)).

+### Midas

+The [Midas API](https://pages.18f.gov/midas/developer/) provides reading, creating, and updating access to tasks, user profiles, and projects on GSA's [Open Opportunities](https://openopps.digitalgov.gov) service.

+### MyUSA

+The [MyUSA API](https://alpha.my.usa.gov/developer), currently in alpha, provides developers and users an Authentication and Authorization gateway, a Profile system, and a Notification service.

 ### OpenFEC

 The [OpenFEC API](https://api.open.fec.gov/developers) is the first RESTful API for the Federal Election Commission.
 It aims to make campaign finance more accessible for journalists, academics, developers, and other transparency seekers.

-### Midas

-The [Midas API](https://pages.18f.gov/midas/developer/) provides reading, creating, and updating access to tasks, user profiles, and projects on GSA's [Open Opportunities](https://openopps.digitalgov.gov) service.

-### Hub

-The [Hub API](https://18f.gsa.gov/hub/api/) provides web services for the [18F Hub](https://18f.gsa.gov/hub/), a repository of team and project information ([more details here](https://18f.gsa.gov/2014/12/23/hub/)).

 ## 18F Initiatives